 The alarming news that has spread in recent days, according to which the Mexican metropolis of 25.000.000 inhabitants is considered the most polluted city in the world, does not seem to worry people much.
 The thought of dying in the street due to pollution, while the government is looking for problematic measures to remedy the situation (they are already travelling on alternate number plates and according to signs of various colours to reduce the chaotic traffic) does not faze the majority of the population, who breathe in air saturated with bacteria at the top of their lungs, without taking precautions.
 Into this context, with its green petrol, comes Formula 1, for the second race of the World Championship.
 Another proof of the absurd calendar chosen by FISA, which certainly does not take certain environmental factors into account.
 And it would come as no surprise if during the Grand Prix some driver had to abandon the race due to physical problems also linked to the fact that the circuit is located at an altitude of 2400 metres.
 An uncomfortable situation that becomes part of what is then the dominant motive of the race itself.
 That is, the chase after Williams.
 The superiority shown by the British cars equipped with active suspension at Kyalami greatly worried the adversaries.
 Says Ayrton Senna, his face tense with nervousness:

-"If they go as strong as this even on this very undulating track, we are left with nothing but the role of comprimariums.
+"If they go as strong as this even on this very undulating track, we are left with nothing but the role of side characters.
 The new McLaren is not ready yet.
 Maybe it will be for Brazil.
-And in any case it is not certain that it will go strong and better than the previous model straight away.
+And in any case it is not certain that it will go stronger and better than the previous model straight away.
 We have to run defensively".

 The Frenchman, to give a demonstration of his good will, on Thursday morning, under the sun, makes a walking tour of the track, which is very dusty, to study the asphalt and the trajectories well.
 Friday 20 March 1992 then starts at 10:00 a.m. with free practice and then from 1:00 p.m. to 2:00 p.m. with the first timed session.
-There will be no pre-qualifying as the Andrea Moda team, after announcing the sending of two new cars, sends a fax to let it know that it has had problems with the plane that was supposed to transport the cars.
-A story that has the flavour of an apology.
-On Thursday evening Nigel Mansell shows up in Mexico like a star, last.
+There will be no pre-qualifying as the Andrea Moda team, after announcing the sending of two new cars, sends a fax to let it be known that it has had problems with the plane that was supposed to transport the cars.
+A story that sounds like an excuse.
+On Thursday evening Nigel Mansell shows up in Mexico like a star, coming last.
 Tanned, serene, smiling, after a flight of just three hours from his home in Florida, Nigel Mansell arrives greeted by the flashes of photographers who have been waiting for him since the morning.

 "It's useless to come here so early.
-I get in my Williams, do two laps, and lose them all".
+I get in my Williams, do two laps, and beat them all".

 A joke, of course.
 But perhaps it can also be reality: the British driver is living his magic moment, after his risk-free victory in the South African Grand Prix, after setting the fastest time in all practice sessions and in the race, after showing overwhelming superiority.